TheQuantumPhysicist/AsyncJsonRPC/README.md

         // res has the json response of the server
     });

-    // post is synchronous, and asyncPost is asynchonous rpc.post(
+    // post is synchronous, and asyncPost is asynchronous rpc.post(
         R"({"jsonrpc": "2.0", "method": "testmethod1", "params": {"p1": 5, "p2": "HiThere!!!"},
                 "id": 4})",